Learn about the history and learning principles of the humanities.

 Who is the course for?

 This course is for anyone interested in the humanities, or answering questions about being human.
-You need to have completed the previous two courses in the HASS1000 program to join this course.
+You need to have completed HASSS1000.1: What Does It Mean to Be Human?
+An Introduction to the Humanities.

 Who developed the course?